 A new species of water bear was discovered by our NSF REU team of mobility-limited students in the canopy – in a Kansas OAK tree!
 It illustrates how new discoveries can happen – even in our own back yards.
 Stay tuned for more details.

-Research Associate Adele Rossetti Participates in Artist Residency in Brazil’s Atlantic Forest Adele beside the largest and oldest recorded Paraná pine (Araucaria angustifolia) in the
+Research Associate Adele Rossetti Returns from Artist Residency in Brazil’s Atlantic Forest Adele beside the largest and oldest recorded Paraná pine (Araucaria angustifolia) in the

 TREE Foundation and CanopyMeg.com are excited to share a recent feature highlighting Meg Lowman, internationally known forest canopy scientist, author, and explorer, in a Spanish-language